Caring for Someone with Schizoaffective Disorder

 - Confusing speech

-If you begin to notice some of these signs, check on the status of treatment, make sure the patient is still taking medications and going to therapy, and talk to your loved one’s doctor.
+If you begin to notice some of these schizoaffective signs and symptoms, check on the status of treatment, make sure the patient is still taking medications and going to therapy, and talk to your loved one’s doctor.

 Be Ready for the Worst – Preparing for a Crisis